Invariance of immersed Floer cohomology under Lagrangian surgery: Introduction

-A way of smoothing singularities of immersed self-transverse Lagrangians was introduced by Lalonde-Sikorav \cite{ls:sous} and Polterovich \cite{surger}.
-Let $\phi_0: L_0 \to X$ be a self-transverse Lagrangian immersion with compact domain $L_0$ with an odd self-intersection point $x \in \phi_0(L_0)$.
-For a {\em surgery parameter} $\eps \in \R$ we denote by $ \phi_\eps: L_\eps \to X$ the surgery obtained by removing small balls around the intersection and gluing in a cylinder.
-The surgery parameter $\eps$ is closely related to the the difference $A(\eps)$ from \eqref{Aeq} in areas of holomorphic disks bounding $\phi_0(L_0)$ and $\phi_\eps(L_\eps)$.
+the surgery obtained by removing small balls around the intersection and gluing in a cylinder.
+The surgery parameter $\eps$ is closely related to the difference $A(\eps)$ from \eqref{Aeq} in the areas of disks bounding (that is, having boundary in) $\phi_0(L_0)$ and $\phi_\eps(L_\eps)$.

 A long line of papers in symplectic geometry have studied the effect of Lagrangian surgery on Floer theory.
 Seidel's long exact triangle \cite{se:lo} is perhaps the first example, since a Dehn twist is a special case of a surgery.
-More generally, holomorphic disks with boundary on the surgery were described in Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}.
+More generally, holomorphic\footnote{To save space, we refer to pseudoholomorphic disks with respect to some almost complex structure as holomorphic.} disks with boundary in the surgery were described in Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}.
 Abouzaid \cite{ab:fr}, Mak-Wu \cite{mak:dehn}, Tanaka \cite{tanaka}, Chantraine-Dimitroglou-Rizell-Ghiggini-Golovko \cite[Chapter 8]{chantraine}, Fang \cite{fang}, and Hong-Kim-Lau \cite[Theorem B]{hkl} proved various generalizations.
-Invariance of disk potentials was shown for certain Lagrangian surfaces by Pascaleff--Tonkonog \cite[Theorem 1.2]{pasc:wall} and Dimitroglou-Rizell--Ekholm--Tonkonog \cite[Theorem 1.2]{det:ref}.
+The invariance of disk potentials was shown for certain Lagrangian surfaces by Pascaleff--Tonkonog \cite[Theorem 1.2]{pasc:wall} and Dimitroglou-Rizell--Ekholm--Tonkonog \cite[Theorem 1.2]{det:ref}.
 In dimension two, the Lagrangians related by the two different signs of surgery parameter are said to be related by {\em mutation}.
+Mutation-invariance of Lagrangian Floer homology was shown via Lagrangian cobordism techniques by Hicks \cite{hicks:wall}.
 The ``wall-crossing'' formula for the change in the local system given by the above formulas is discussed in Auroux \cite{auroux1}, \cite{auroux2}, Kontsevich-Soibelman \cite{ks}, and Pascaleff-Tonkonog \cite{pasc:wall}.